openwisp/openwisp-controller/docs/user/settings.rst

 template variables.

-The objects that are automatically created will also be removed when they are not needed anymore (eg: when the VPN template is removed from a configuration object).
+The objects that are automatically created will also be removed when they are not needed anymore (e.g.: when the VPN template is removed from a configuration object).

 ``OPENWISP_CONTROLLER_CERT_PATH``